 First, with a knife, roughly chop up about 12 Oreos and set them aside.
 You want to have them in chunks.

 Second, with a food processor fitted with an S blade, add the rest of the Oreos.
 Pulse down until you get a fine cookie mixture (it will literally look like dirt) Set that aside in a bowl.

 Third, in a large mixing bowl, add both boxes of instant vanilla pudding.
 Add the 3.5 cups of milk.
 With electric hand mixer, mix on low until mixture is well combined.
 Set in the fridge for at least 30.

-Fourth, with an electric mixer, cream together the room temperature butter and cream cheese until smooth and creamy.
+Fourth, with an electric mixer, cream the room temperature butter until light and fluffy.
 Add this to the set pudding.
 With a spatula, fold in the cool whip until the mixture is uniform and no streaks are seen.